duckyuck/minoro/README.md

 Great!
 That's pretty much the minimal dataset our predicate function is happy with.

 Minoro ships with default implementations (a.k.a. factories) for shrinking Clojure vectors, maps, sets, strings and seqs.
-However, the implementation for shrinking strings is not enabled by default, and must be either `install!`ed explicitly, or activated via the `with-factories` helper macro.
+However, the implementation for shrinking strings is not enabled by default, and must be either `install!`ed explicitly or activated via the `with-factories` helper macro.
 Here's an example of the latter:

 ```clj